BobWritesCode/ci-Project3/README.md

 ## Objective

-Design an interactive game that uses an existing API for to save user game data and a leader board.
+Design an interactive game that uses an existing API for to save user game data and a leaderboard.
 The project should run in a CLI, deployed via Heroku, using Python.

 ***The needs within this project are not genuine and are made purely